Mosharraf Hossain Shahjahan

 Mosharraf Hossain Shahjahan (19 September 1939 – 5 May 2012) was a Bangladesh Nationalist Party politician and a former member of parliament from Bhola-1.
 He was elected to parliament 6 times from Bhola.
 He was a former state minister of religious affairs.

 Birth and early life

 Shahjahan was born on 19 September 1939 in Bhola District.

 Career

-Shahjahan joined Bangladesh Nationalist Party soon after Ziaur Rahman founded the party.
+Shahjahan joined the Bangladesh Nationalist Party soon after its founding.
 He became the organizing secretary of Khulna District unit of the party.
 In 1991 he was made the state minister for water resources in the first cabinet of Prime Minister Khaleda Zia and in 2001 he was appointed state minister of religious affairs in the second cabinet of Khaleda Zia.

 Death

 Shahjahan died on 5 May 2012 in United Hospital, Dhaka, Bangladesh.